 Co-director of the Latin America at Warwick Network

-I joined the Global Sustainable Development programme in May 2017.
-Prior to that I worked in the School of Languages and Social Sciences at Aston University, in the Modern Languages Department at Wingate University and in the Department of Spanish and Portuguese at Princeton University.
+I joined the Global Sustainable Development Department in May 2017.
+Before this, I worked in the School of Languages and Social Sciences at Aston University, in the Modern Languages Department at Wingate University and in the Department of Spanish and Portuguese at Princeton University.

 I obtained a PhD in Hispanic Philology from the University of Granada in 2006.
 In 2004 I co-authored a book on the relationship between Fidel Castro and Colombian Nobel Prize winner: Gabo y Fidel.
 El paisaje de una amistad (Espasa Calpe) / Fidel and Gabo.
 The Portrait of a friendship (Pegasus 2010).
 The book was translated into six languages.
 My most recent monograph analyses the testimony of a persecuted homosexual Cuban writer in Reinaldo Arenas’ Pentagony (Tamesis Books, 2016).

 My current research focuses on the impact of Humanitarian Aid on (collective) identity construction and alteration, and more specifically on the case of the Cuban Internationalist Solidarity Programme.
 In the summer of 2014, I was awarded the British Council Researcher Links grant.
 I was a visiting research fellow at the Cuban Heritage Collection (University of Miami) and created an archive entitled “Life Stories of Cuban Internationalist Healthcare Professionals”.
 Initial findings of this project have been presented at international conferences and in academic and wider audience articles.